Basic Approach to Corporate Governance

 The basic policy of the Board of Directors is to consist of internal directors with business experience, knowledge, and expertise, and external directors who can raise issues based on the perspectives of stakeholders and society, so that the Board of Directors can appropriately understand the status of business execution, make decisions flexibly and promptly, and supervise the status of execution.

-Under this basic policy, the Board of Directors currently consists of eight members, including three external directors who are independent officers.
+Under this basic policy, the Board of Directors currently consists of nine members, including three external directors who are independent officers.
 More than a third of the Board of Directors is composed of independent external directors.
 In addition, the Company promotes diversity in management regardless of gender, nationality, and race, and we believe that we have secured a certain level of diversity in terms of gender and internationality, as we have appointed one female director, and many directors have experienced working overseas for several years (average number of years of working overseas for internal directors: about six years).

 At present, we believe that we are able to achieve both a certain level of diversity and an appropriate size of the Board of Directors.
 However, in order to ensure the effectiveness of the Board of Directors, we will aim to further improve the composition of the Board of Directors to achieve both diversity, including gender, and an appropriate size.